Budding Botanists Will Love This Show at Smith College Botanic Garden

 Visitors to the show can use a stroll through the flowers as a way to support learning of all kinds, particularly within the realm of science.
 Exploring the many different blossoms can help learners to understand diversity amongst plant life – especially when they keep in mind that technically, though some blossoms may look drastically different from each other, they are all variations of the same kind of flower.
 Add some math to your visit by counting how many flowers you see of each color, shape, or size, and perhaps create some basic statistics to accompany your data analysis.
 And of course, no visit to the show is complete without a family reading of Kevin Henkes’ Chrysanthemum, a heartwarming tale of a young mouse whose namesake is on display at the greenhouse!

-The chrysanthemum show runs Saturday, November 7 – Sunday, November 22, 2015, and is open to visitors from 10am-4pm daily, with the exception of Fridays, when the show offers extended hours until 8pm.
+The chrysanthemum show runs annually in November for several weeks.
 Housed in Smith College’s Lyman Conservatory (College Lane in Northampton), the show is free to visitors but donations are welcome.
-For more information, call the botanical garden at 413-585-2740.
+For more information, visit them online or call the botanical garden at 413-585-2740.

 [Photo credit: (c) Sienna Wildfield]